-- Carries out duties as outlined in the Education Act, regulations, and policy documents, including policy/program memoranda, and board policies. - Communicates Ministry of Education and school board expectations to Staff. - Ensures that appropriately qualified staff are assigned to teach special education classes. - Communicates board policies and procedures about special education to staff, students, and parents. - Consults with school board staff to determine the most appropriate programs for exceptional students. - Ensures the development, implementation, and review of a student's Individual Education Plan (IEP), including a transition plan. - Ensures that parents are consulted in the development of their child's IEP and that they are provided with a copy of the IEP. - Ensures that the program is delivered as set out in the IEP. - Ensures that appropriate assessments are requested and that, if necessary, parental consent is obtained for these assessments.
+• Carries out duties as outlined in the Education Act, regulations, and policy documents, including policy/program memoranda, and board policies.

+- Communicates Ministry of Education and school board expectations to Staff. - Ensures that appropriately qualified staff are assigned to teach special education classes. - Communicates board policies and procedures about special education to staff, students, and parents. - Consults with school board staff to determine the most appropriate programs for exceptional students. - Ensures the development, implementation, and review of a student's Individual Education Plan (IEP), including a transition plan.